 Best Quick Relief: Anthem Tax Services

 Unlike TDN, Community Tax, and Optima, Anthem Tax Services will help taxpayers who owe as little as $7,500 in IRS tax debt.
-Additionally, the company charges a flat-rate fee that starts at $250 and averages around $2,750, which is less than some of the other companies on this list.
+Prices are not available on the website.

 Located in Woodland Hills, California, Anthem Tax Services earned an average of four stars based on 100 reviews on Google.
 It earned an A- rating on the Better Business Bureau website, with an average four-star rating based on 39 reviews.
 It has been in business since 2011 but was only accredited in 2017.